 Hon.
 Lorne Kusugak: Thank you, Mr. Speaker.
 Again, I appreciate the line of questioning.
-Earlier this year, my timelines are a little off, but sometime, I believe before Christmas, or early in the new year... .
+Mr. Speaker, earlier this year, my timelines are a little off, but sometime, I believe, before Christmas or early in the new year...
 Anyway, Mr. Speaker, I had a meeting with the Canada Mortgage and Housing Corporation to discuss a number of issues.

-At that time, we presented the Nunavut 3,000 document to them.
-In our discussions, Mr. Speaker, we spoke about how important it is that Nunavut's needs and criteria eligibility for the programs that the Canada Mortgage and Housing Corporation, and other programs that are available to Nunavummiut, need to have an exception clause because some of the criteria, like your income, are some factors that do not equate with those of the salaries down south as everything we have and purchase up North; everything from building material to building the house, 100 percent of all building material come from the south.
-The transportation of those goods also come into play, and actually increases the cost of these materials, whereas down south, those materials are readily available there.
+At that time, we presented the Nunavut 3000 document with them.
+In our discussions, we spoke about how important it is that Nunavut's needs and criteria eligibility for the programs that the Canada Mortgage and Housing Corporation and other programs that are available to Nunavummiut need to have an exception clause because some of the criteria, like your income, are some factors that do not equate with those of the salaries down south as everything we have and purchase up north, everything from building material to building the house, 100 percent of all building materials come from the south.
+The transportation of those goods also come into play and actually really increases the cost of these materials, whereas down south, those materials are readily available there.

-I've had those discussions with them, and Mr. Speaker, the CMHC was very receptive in hearing about our concerns.
-Definitely, in our future discussions we will have more conversations around allowing Nunavummiut to have exception clauses in our eligibility.
-Mr. Speaker, thank you.
+I've had those discussions with them and the CMHC was very receptive in hearing about our concerns.
+Definitely, in our future discussions, we will have more conversations around allowing Nunavummiut to have exception clauses in our eligibility, Mr. Speaker.
+Thank you.